xxnuo/MTranServer/README_en.md

 | Any LLM | Extremely High | Dynamic | Good | Dynamic Very Slow | 32B or more parameter models perform well, but require high hardware requirements |
 | MTranServer (This Project) | Low | High | Average | Ultra Fast | 50ms average response time per request |

+> The small-parameter quantized versions of the existing large Transformer-based large languagemodels are not considered because actual research and testing have shown that the translation quality is highly unstable, prone to disordered translations, severe hallucinations, and slow speeds.
+We will test the Diffusion architecture-based language models once they are released.
+>
-*Note: Non-rigorous testing, non-quantized version comparison, for reference only.
+> Note: Non-rigorous testing, non-quantized version comparison, for reference only.

 ## Docker Compose Server Deployment